stumathews/libmonad/README.md

 // Call the function which could result in either an error message or a return code auto result = impureFunction();

-// our downstream function only deals with error codes, auto downStreamFunction = [](const int number) { return number + 2; };
+// Now our downstream function only deals with error codes, auto downStreamFunction = [](const int number) { return number + 2; };

 // either way, lets see what actually the result is before interpreting it as a code